 Once verification of appropriate hop count is completed, the base station groups nodes according to hop count.
 All nodes of the same hop count are members of the group with the corresponding level value.
+Therefore, nodes are grouped topologically by connection and not geographically by location.
 For example, the group representing level one is comprised of all nodes with a hop count of one.
 Once this grouping is completed, the base station computes the group's key information and distributes it to all nodes in the group.
+Hop counts of nodes can be used to generate key material and determine membership status in the network.
+For example, the network in Figure 5 can be represented in a general tree structure where the level of a node in the tree corresponds to its hop count as shown in Figure 6.